LeBeauGroup/usetem/README.md

 ## To start

-open an anaconda terminal and run:
+open a python terminal and run the background servers (download the source [here](https://github.com/subangstrom/usetemServers):

-	python -m useTEM.servers
+	python -m usetemServers.start

 Click TEM Scripting and TIA scripting (buttons should turn green)

-back to the anaconda terminal and run:
+back to the python terminal and run:

-	python -m useTEM.launch
+	python -m ustem.start